0ut0flin3/Talk2GPT/README.md

 # openai-davinci003-python-speech
 A Python script to use OpenAI's text-davinci-003 model using your own voice instead of text.
+**--Not tested on Windows, tested on Linux Ubuntu 22.10.
+Could not work on Windows--**

 [REQUIRMENTS & HOW-TO-USE (PLEASE READ FIRST!)](https://github.com/0ut0flin3/openai-davinci003-python-speech/blob/main/README.md#requirments-and-how-to-use-read-please)